Book burning: Muslim book burnings (650 CE - 15th century CE)

 Uthman ibn 'Affan, the third Caliph of Islam after Muhammad, who is credited with overseeing the collection of the verses of the Qur'an, ordered after that in c.
 650 the destruction of any other remaining text containing verses of the Qur'an in order to ensure that his version become the only source for others to follow.
 During the Muslim conquests of the Middle East, many libraries, such as that of Caesarea Maritima, were burned, and during the conquest of Khwarazm books were destroyed in order to weaken the identity and resistance of the local population.
 Books of other religions were also explicitly burned.
 In 923, Manichean books were burned at the public gate of Baghdad together with a portrait of Mani.
 Similarly, Sikandar Shah Miri, sultan of Kashmir, forced Hindu conversions and burned books in the fifteenth century.

 Often books were burned for belonging to another Muslim denominations.
 During the Abbasid invasion of Oman in 892, the army of Muhammad ibn Nur burnt books of the Ibadis, which probably also contributed to the paucity of sources on early south-east Arabia's history.
 The Sunni Ghaznavid ruler Mahmud burned after his sack of Rayy a great part of the city's library books as he considered the books, many of them Shiite, heretical.
 A similar thing happened during the Seljuks takeover of Buyid Baghdad in 1059 when the famous dar al-'ilm was burned.

-Books were also burned in Muslim Spain between the tenth and twelfth century under the Ummayyad, Amirid, Abbadid, Almoravid and Almohad dynasties, often of writers that were deemed heretical or a challenge to the rulers.
+Books were also burned in Muslim Spain between the tenth and twelfth century under the Umayyad, Amirid, Abbadid, Almoravid and Almohad dynasties, often of writers that were deemed heretical or a challenge to the rulers.
 During the rule of caliph Abu Yusuf Yaqub the possession of books on logic or philosophy (hikma) was forbidden and many books, including those by the famous Ibn Rushd, burned.